avilum/secimport/README.md

     - Use this repository to:
         - Generate a YAML policy from your code
         - Compile that YAML to dscript.
-    - Use `dtrace` command to run your main python application, with your tailor-made sandbox.
+    - Use `dtrace` or `ebpf` to run your main python application, with your tailor-made sandbox.
         - No need for `secure_import`, you can keep using regular `import`s

 For the full list of examples, see <a href="docs/EXAMPLES.md">EXAMPLES.md</a>.

+# Docker
+A working environment is not easy to create.<br>
+To evaluate secimport, we have a custom <a href="docker/README.md">Docker for MacOS and Linux</a> that includes bpftrace and eBPF.

 # Pickle Example
 ### How pickle can be exploited in your 3rd party packages: